Lukas-Horst/Coin-Die-SNA-Interface/README.md

 * **`active_pipeline`**: Selects the algorithm to use (e.g., `"auto_die_studies"`, `"die_study_tool"`, or `"die_study"`).

 Depending on the `active_pipeline` chosen, you must also configure the specific section for that tool within the `pipelines` object (e.g., setting the `install_path`).

+## Execution

+Once the configuration is complete, you can start the analysis using the provided Jupyter Notebook.

+1. Open the file **`coin_die-SNA_interface.ipynb`**.
+2.  **Execute all cells.**

+> **Note:** You do not need to adjust any code within the notebook itself.
+It automatically loads all necessary parameters from your `config.json` and executes the pipeline defined there.

 ## Documentation